claymfischer/ontogeny/README.md

 <summary>Learn more</summary>
 1. <a href="#writing">Test if current directory is actively writing</a>
 2. <a href="#nonascii">Highlight non-ascii characters</a>

+**linesNotEmpty**

+Returns number of lines that are not empty or white space.

+**linesContent**

+Returns number of lines containing content and which so not begin with a hashtag.

 <a name="writing"></a>
 Test if your current directory is actively writing anything.